shres8/Two-Tier-Application-using-Terraform/README.md

 terraform plan
 ```

-✨Finally, HIT the below command to deploy the application...
+Finally, HIT the below command to deploy the application...
 ```sh
 terraform apply
 ```

 type `yes`, it will prompt you for permission..

-**Thank you so much for reading..😅**
+**Thank you so much for reading..**